-- Will not exploit or bend the rules, or use contrived or artificial structures to reduce the Society’s tax liabilities;
+- will not use contrived or artificial structures to reduce the Society’s tax liabilities;

-- Will report to its Members, as is practicable, the Tax Policy in order to foster a greater understanding of the Society’s tax obligations.
+- has the relevant skills and knowledge on tax matters and access to independent professional advice when necessary; and will report to its Members, as is practicable, the Tax Policy in order to foster a greater understanding of the Society’s tax obligations.

 - will seek to reduce the level of tax risk arising from its operations as far as reasonably practicable by ensuring that reasonable care is applied in relation